renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/Keyboard.md

 ## Prerequisites

-The Keyboard application will not work unless you have enabled the internal OSC server in Renoise (Renoise prefereces -> OSC settings).
-It should be set to "UPD" protocol, and use the same port as specified in Duplex/Globals.lua (by default, this is set to the same value as Renoise, "8000").
+> The Keyboard application will not work as expected unless you have enabled the OSC server in Renoise.
+Please [look here](../Installation.md#enable-the-renoise-osc-server) for instructions.

 ## How it works

-The Keyboard application can be used as a standard keyboard (visulized as black & white keys in the virtual control surface), or as individually-mapped keys/pads, suitable for grid and pad controllers.
+The Keyboard application can be used as a standard piano keyboard, or with grid/pad controllers.

 ![Keyboard_devices](../Images/Keyboard_devices.png)